Oprah Winfrey: Fan base

 The viewership for The Oprah Winfrey Show was highest during the 1991–92 season, when about 13.1 million U.S. viewers were watching each day.
 By 2003, ratings declined to 7.4 million daily viewers.
-Ratings briefly rebounded to approximately 9 million in 2005 and then declined again to around 7.3 million viewers in 2008, though it remained the highest rated talk show.
+Ratings briefly rebounded to approximately 9 million in 2005 and then declined again to around 7.3 million viewers in 2008, though it remained the highest-rated talk show.

 In 2008, Winfrey's show was airing in 140 countries internationally and seen by an estimated 46 million people in the US weekly.
 According to the Harris poll, Winfrey was America's favorite television personality in 1998, 2000, 2002–06, and 2009.
 Winfrey was especially popular among women, Democrats, political moderates, Baby Boomers, Generation X, Southern Americans, and East Coast Americans.

 Outside the U.S., Winfrey has become increasingly popular in the Arab world.
 The Wall Street Journal reported in 2007 that MBC 4, an Arab satellite channel, centered its entire programming around reruns of her show because it was drawing record numbers of female viewers in Saudi Arabia.
 In 2008, The New York Times reported that The Oprah Winfrey Show, with Arabic subtitles, was broadcast twice each weekday on MBC 4.
 Winfrey's modest dress, combined with her attitude of triumph over adversity and abuse has caused some women in Saudi Arabia to idealize her.

 Philanthropy

-In 2004, Winfrey became the first black person to rank among the 50 most generous Americans and she remained among the top 50 until 2010.
+In 2004, Winfrey became the first Black person to rank among the 50 most generous Americans and she remained among the top 50 until 2010.
 By 2012, she had given away about $400 million to educational causes.

 As of 2012, Winfrey had also given over 400 scholarships to Morehouse College in Atlanta, Georgia.
 Winfrey was the recipient of the first Bob Hope Humanitarian Award at the 2002 Emmy Awards for services to television and film.
 To celebrate two decades on national TV, and to thank her employees for their hard work, Winfrey took her staff and their families (1,065 people in total) on vacation to Hawaii in the summer of 2006.

 In 2013, Winfrey donated $12 million to the Smithsonian's National Museum of African American History and Culture.
 President Barack Obama awarded her the Presidential Medal of Freedom later that same year.

+Winfrey purchased 2,130 acres of land in Maui and set up a bed and breakfast for entertaining friends as well as a (unprofitable) organic farm; she is dedicated to keeping the area unoccupied and growing native species to aid in the restoration of damaged watersheds.
+She distributed pillows, diapers and other supplies to survivors of a devastating fire and, with Dwayne “The Rock” Johnson, set up the People’s Fund of Maui, personally donating $25 million of her own towards the cause.